ChoicescriptIDE/main/source/help/getting-started/creating-projects.md

 The default folder location (.../ChoiceScript Projects/) can be changed in the Settings tab.

 A new project always contains the two compulsory files required for every ChoiceScript game: 'startup' and 'choicescript_stats'.
-Additional scene files can later be added to your new project as needed.
+Additional scene files can be added to your new project as needed.

 ### Importing an Existing Project